VeronicaLobos/My-Zootopia-With-API/README.md

 ## Contributing

-You are welcome to use and or modify this project, this was a graded project I made during my bootcamp, I hope it inspires you too to learn more about front end development with python!
+You are welcome to use and or modify this project, this was a graded project I made during the Bootcamp I am enrolled in.
+I hope it inspires you too to learn more about front-end development with Python!

 ![fox_web_preview](https://github.com/user-attachments/assets/6aad9e52-93df-4fbe-88ed-276cbd460e93)